DataShades/ckanext-files/README.md

    pip install ckanext-files
    ```

-1. Add `files` to the `ckan.plugins` setting in your CKAN
+1. Add `files` to the `ckan.plugins` setting of the CKAN config file.
-   config file.

 1. Run DB migrations
    ```sh